zac-k/phase-ret-dl/README.md

 ### 'Number of Epochs'

-Number of epochs the training will run for.
+Number of epochs (iterations over the full training set)the training will run for.

 ### 'Initialisation Type'

 How to initialise the weights and biases. `'identity'` is sufficient for most purposes in the present context.
-Other options are 'random'`, `'randomised identity'`, `'ones'`, and `'zeros'`.
+Other options are `'random'`, `'randomised identity'`, `'ones'`, and `'zeros'`.

 ## <a name="simulation-parameters"></a>simulation_parameters

 ### 'Pre-remove Offset'

 Boolean.
 If `True`, removes the mean error from training and test retrieved phases.
 Used for removing this source of error so that other sources can be studied independently.
+A more rigorous way of doing this would be to compute the mean error only over an annulus, so that the offset is computed as the average difference between the unaltered (free-space) phase.
+This may be implemented in future versions.

 ### 'Misalignment'